-Brainspotting for Neurodivergent Trauma Burbank, Pasadena, and Virtual California
+Brainspotting for Neurodivergent Trauma in Burbank, Pasadena & Throughout California

-A Gentle, Sensory-Friendly Approach to Healing for Autistic, ADHD, and Highly Sensitive Adults
+A Gentle, Sensory-Friendly Trauma Therapy for ADHD, Autistic & Highly Sensitive Adults

 Dry wild grasses and thistle plants at sunset with a partly cloudy sky and the sun near the horizon.